GStreamer/gstreamer/markdown/design/latency.md

 - sources set their minimum and maximum latency
 - other elements add their own values as described above
 - latency = MAX (all min latencies)
-- if MIN (all max latencies) \< latency, we have an impossible situation and we must generate an error indicating that this pipeline cannot be played.
+- `if MIN (all max latencies) < latency`, we have an impossible situation and we must generate an error indicating that this pipeline cannot be played.
 This usually means that there is not enough buffering in some chain of the pipeline.
 A queue can be added to those chains.

-The sinks gather this information with a LATENCY query upstream.
+The sinks gather this information with a `LATENCY` query upstream.
 Intermediate elements pass the query upstream and add the amount of latency they add to the result.